anaconda-graveyard/docs.anaconda.org/README.markdown

 Although some parts of the continuum.io site have traditionally been pushed to a test server each Tuesday and to the main server each Thursday, any contributor is welcome to deploy changes to docs.anaconda.org/draft and to docs.anaconda.org at any time.

 The process for editing docs.anaconda.org contains a few steps.
-Overview: clone this repository locally, create a new branch, make your changes, test them locally with Hyde, run deploydraft.sh to push the changes to docs.anaconda.org/draft, once you're satisfied with them push your new branch to GitHub, make a pull request, and merge your new branch into the master branch, then run deploy.sh to push your changes to docs.anaconda.org.
+Overview: clone this repository locally, install dependencies, create a new branch, make your changes, test them locally with Hyde, run deploydraft.sh to push the changes to docs.anaconda.org/draft, once you're satisfied with them push your new branch to GitHub, make a pull request, and merge your new branch into the master branch, then run deploy.sh to push your changes to docs.anaconda.org.

 ## Clone this repository locally: